-\textbf{Foundation models for causal inference:} We are aware of only two works published concurrently to this paper that propose PFN-based models for causal inference, but each with clear limitations: (i)~\cite{Balazadeh.2025} proposes a PFN similar to ours, but it is restricted to \textbf{only} back-door adjustment, i.e., imposes the unconfoundedness assumption throughout their paper.
-In contrast, we propose a framework for constructing PFN-based foundation models for a \emph{large} class of causal inference problems, \emph{including both front-door adjustment and instrumental variable settings with unobserved confounding}.
-As a consequence, our Bayesian prior construction for training the PFN is different and allows to sample various causal inference settings. (ii)~\cite{Robertson.2025} proposes to train a \emph{single} PFN on various different causal inference settings \emph{without} providing identifiability assumptions to the model.
-We will show later that the approach of \cite{Robertson.2025} has a crucial drawback: because the causal quantity of interest is \textbf{not} identified, the PFN learns a posterior that \emph{may never concentrate around the true causal quantity, thus leading to asymptotically biased estimators}.
-In contrast, we propose to train \emph{separate} PFNs for different \emph{identifiable} causal inference settings.
-As such, we follow established philosophy in causal inference that separates identifiability and estimation steps \cite{Pearl.2009}: the identifiability step should be established by the practitioner using domain knowledge (e.g., establishing whether a certain variable is a valid instrument), while the estimation step can be treated as a purely statistical learning problem and thus can be handed over to a pre-trained foundation model.
+\textbf{PFNs for causal inference:} We are aware of only two concurrent works that propose PFN-based models for causal inference, but each with clear limitations (see Figure~\ref{tab:rw}): (i)~\citep{Balazadeh.2025} proposes a PFN similar to ours, but it is restricted to \textbf{only} back-door adjustment, i.e., imposes the unconfoundedness assumption throughout their paper.
+In contrast, we propose a framework for constructing PFN-based foundation models for a \emph{large} class of causal inference problems, \emph{including both front-door adjustment and instrumental variable settings with unobserved confounding}. (ii)~\citet{Robertson.2025} proposes to train a \emph{single} PFN on various different causal inference settings \emph{without} providing identifiability assumptions to the model.
+We will show later that the approach of \citet{Robertson.2025} has a crucial drawback: because the causal quantity of interest is \textbf{not} identified, the PFN learns a posterior that \emph{may never concentrate around the true causal quantity, thus leading to asymptotically non-informative estimators}.
+In contrast, we propose to infuse our PFNs with identifiability assumptions required for informative causal inference.
+As such, we follow established philosophy in causal inference that separates identifiability and estimation steps \citep{Kern2025, Pearl.2009}: the identifiability step should be established by the practitioner using domain knowledge (e.g., establishing whether a certain variable is a valid instrument), while the estimation step can be treated as a purely statistical learning problem.